Nilcreator/FablabKannaiRobotClub/OttoNinjaGemini/NinjaV2/tutorial.md

     ```
     *(Your terminal prompt should now start with `(.venv)`)*

-11.  **Install Python Libraries:**
+10. **Install Python Libraries:**
-    With Rust and swap configured, we can now install the Python packages.
-Install smbus for DFRobot IO Expansion board.
+    With Rust, swap, and system dependencies configured, we can now install the Python packages.
     **This step will also take a very long time (potentially 1-2+ hours) due to compilation on the Pi Zero.** Be patient.
     ```bash
     pip install --upgrade pip
-    pip install RPi.GPIO google-generativeai SpeechRecognition gTTS pygame Flask google-cloud-speech pip install smbus
+    pip install RPi.GPIO google-generativeai SpeechRecognition gTTS pygame Flask google-cloud-speech
     ```
-    *   **Note on PyAudio:** If `SpeechRecognition` or `google-cloud-speech` later complains about PyAudio, and the `apt` packages in step 4.5 didn't cover it, you might need to install it explicitly:
+    *   **Note on PyAudio:** If `SpeechRecognition` or `google-cloud-speech` later complains about PyAudio, and the `apt` packages in step 4.6 didn't cover it, you might need to install it explicitly:
-        `pip install pyaudio` (ensure system dependencies from 4.5 are installed first).
+        `pip install pyaudio` (ensure system dependencies from step 4.6 are installed first).

-12. **Revert Swap Space (Optional but Recommended):**
+11. **Revert Swap Space (Optional but Recommended):**
     After the intensive compilation is done, you can revert swap to a smaller default to reduce SD card wear.
     ```bash
     echo "CONF_SWAPSIZE=100" | sudo tee /etc/dphys-swapfile # Sets swap back to 100MB (default)